RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	a	web	application	firewall	(WAF)	will	enable extensive	filtering	and	security	checks	on	the	content	of	data	packets flowing	between	API	services,	but	they	will	not	secure	the	actual	data transmissions	in	any	way.

-### Question # 18 - Which	type	of	testing	tends	to	produce	the	best	and	most	comprehensiveresults	for	discovering	system	vulnerabilities?
+### [tricky] Question # 18 - Which	type	of	testing	tends	to	produce	the	best	and	most	comprehensive results	for	discovering	system	vulnerabilities?
 A.	Static
 B.	Dynamic
 C.	Pen